Nightwing and Firestorm: Chilled Memories, Chapter 2: Madwoman

 They led me to think Devin would meet me at the campus bookstore.
 They deliberately dressed me in provocative clothes and heavy make-up and then left me to wait for an hour in the cold while they knew he had never considered dating me.
 I’m even feeling sick.
 I suppose I’ve caught a chill.
 It’s not important.
 How could my world get any colder?

 “Sharon, your popularity cannot save you now!” she hissed.
 “Tell me, dear, are your memories of your time as Hudson’s homecoming queen enough to warm you?
-Can beauty and success thaw the numbing chill of hate?
+Can beauty and success thaw the numbing chill of hate?”

-He and Martin merged to form the Nuclear Man called Firestorm, who quickly passed through the wall as an insubstantial wraith.
-“Turning intangible does save on our insurance bills.
-Imagine paying for every wall we smashed through in hot pursuit!” joked that part of the hero that was Ronnie.
+In a flash, he and Martin merged to form the hero called Firestorm, the Nuclear Man, who quickly passed through the wall as an insubstantial wraith.
+“Turning intangible does save on our insurance bills,” quipped the part of the hero that was Ronnie.
+“Imagine paying for every wall we smashed through in hot pursuit!”

 Professor Stein’s voice echoed in his head as he commented on all they experienced.
 “I think hot pursuit was a particularly ironic choice of words, considering our foe!”